DrewDalmedo/q2-flow/DELIVERABLES.md

 # Deliverables

 ## BUGS
-    - Double jump is buggy and occasionally doesn't work (player snaps back to ground, prediction error?)
+    - Crouching is buggy (has a slight delay)
+    - Dash length is inconsistent

 ## Common Deliverables:
 [ ] Shortcut that Auto-Launches your Mod